 - Study population.
 Is the group that has been studied the same as the group you are interested in so that the results are relevant to your research question?
 Are the people of the same gender and age and do they have other similar characteristics?

 - Type of study.
 What type of study is it?
 What method has been used?
 Different types of studies are suitable for different purposes.
 Your supervisor or teacher can give you advice about what types of studies you should primarily search for with regard to your research question.
-In the SBU wordlist you will find explanations for different types of studies and statistical terms.
 You can read more about study design in literature on research methods.

 - Size of study.
 How large is the study?
 A large study has more significance than a small one and will produce more reliable results.

 - Quality of study.
 Has the study been conducted well and is it described clearly in the article?
 To evaluate this fully, you must read the entire article but you can make an initial evaluation on the basis of the article's abstract.